Liam Brazier

-Liam Mathew Brazier (born January 2007) is an English footballer who plays as a midfielder for club Warrington Town, on loan from club Port Vale.
-He has played on loan at Stafford Rangers.
+Liam Mathew Brazier (born January 2007) is an English footballer who plays as a midfielder for club Stourbridge.
+He was a youth team player at Port Vale and played on loan at Stafford Rangers, Warrington Town and Stourbridge.

 Career

+Port Vale

 Brazier made his first-team debut for Port Vale after coming on as a substitute in a 1–0 win over Crewe Alexandra in an EFL Trophy group stage game at Vale Park on 5 September 2023.
 He was linked with a move to German club Borussia Dortmund in December 2023.

 On 4 January 2025, Brazier joined Northern Premier League Division One West club Stafford Rangers on a work experience loan.
 He had to wait until 28 January before making his debut for Rangers after he convinced caretaker manager Graham Deakin to give him a chance in the first-team.
 Brazier rewarded Deakin with a goal and an assist in a 3–1 win at Runcorn Linnets that took Boro out of the relegation zone.
 At the end of the 2024–25 season, Brazier had his scholarship extended into a third year.

-On 28 July 2025, Brazier joined Northern Premier League Premier Division club Warrington Town on loan, though continued to train with the Vale team in the day.
+On 28 July 2025, Brazier joined Northern Premier League Premier Division club Warrington Town on loan, though he continued to train with the Vale team in the day.
+He played 27 games for the Yellows, scoring one goal, before he returned to Port Vale on 3 February.

+Stourbridge

+On 11 February 2026, Brazier joined Southern League Premier Division Central side Stourbridge on loan.
+He was released from Port Vale when his scholarship finished at the end of the 2025–26 season, and subsequently signed permanently with Stourbridge.

 Style of play

-Brazier is an attacking midfielder, able to play off the left or right and in the centre.
-He has excellent fitness and versatility.
+Brazier is an attacking midfielder who can play on the left, right or the center of the pitch, offering versatility and high fitness levels.